 Charleston has a rich cultural history.
 I was raised in Yorktown Virginia with all the Revolutionary War history right at my fingertips.
 I also could go to the water around my home and find historic items.
 I once found an anchor chain that I later gifted to the local Mariners Museum for their collection.
 They dated it to around the time of the civil war and there was a nearby dock location just a few miles away by water.

-If you want to come stay in this amazing town, learn its rich cultural history, while enjoying the food and art, make sure you book with TZort.
+If you want to come to stay in this amazing town, and learn its rich cultural history, while enjoying the food and art, make sure you book with TZort